List of political parties in Iceland

-This article is a list of political parties in Iceland.
 Iceland has a multi-party system with many political parties, in which often no one party has a chance of gaining power alone, and parties must work with each other to form coalition governments.

+Nine parties were elected at the 2022 Icelandic municipal elections.
+Six parties were elected at the 2024 Icelandic parliamentary election to the Althing.

 Political parties

-Parliamentary representation from September 2021
+Parliamentary representation from November 2024

-Eight parties were elected at the September 2021 election.
 The box below shows the distribution of seats in the incumbent parliament.